smart-alek/smart-alek.github.io/_posts/2018-07-16-valiant-hearts.md

 ---
 layout: post
-title: "Review: 'Valiant Hearts: The Great War'"
+title: "Valiant Hearts: The Great War (review)"
 ---

 War.
 War never changes.
 Or at least — games about war usually don’t.
 Let me show you.